roman-milk/roman-milk.github.io/robs-fortune.md

  "Still have three to go."

  Only two guys in a year?
 I wanted to ask her what kind of selection process she had, but decided that I really didn't want to know so I kept my mouth shut.
-Report_Story #2